jrosell/ambhtmx.card3d/README.md

 ### Hugging Face Spaces

-When you push a repository to a Hugging Face Spaces with the option to deploy Dockerfile and include a Dockerfile,  Hugging Face will start building and running your app in the Space.
+When you pushing a repository to a Hugging Face Spaces with the option to deploy Dockerfile and include a Dockerfile, Hugging Face will start building and running your app in the Space.

 Try the demo here: